konstruktoid/ansible-role-hardening/TESTING.md

   [VirtualBox](https://www.virtualbox.org/) and/or
   [Docker](https://www.docker.com/) is installed.
 - ensure all Python [requirements](./requirements-dev.txt) are installed.
+- ensure that the role is installed as `konstruktoid.hardening`

 ## Distribution boxes used by Molecule and Vagrant